 Set parameters to plan a therapy (e.g. goals, allergies)

-Develop a personalized therapy plan
+Develop a personalised therapy plan

 Initiate the therapy